akihikodaki/dts/test_plans/vf_macfilter_test_plan.rst

    packets can be received by one VF and can be forwarded to another VF correctly.

+8. remove the added mac address. testpmd> mac_addr remove 0 00:11:22:33:44:55

+9. Use scapy to send 100 random packets to the deleted MAC to VF0, verify the packets can't be received by one VF and also can't be forwarded to another VF correctly

-8. Use scapy to send 100 random packets with a wrong MAC to VF0, verify the packets can't be received by one VF and also can't be forwarded to another VF correctly.
+10. Use scapy to send 100 random packets with a wrong MAC to VF0, verify the packets can't be received by one VF and also can't be forwarded to another VF correctly.